SamCatherman/simpleCrawler/README.md

-Following a tutorial building a few basic web scrapers with Node.Js and Cheerio, Request and URL dependencies.
+Following a tutorial building a few basic web scrapers with Node.Js and Cheerio, Request and URL dependencies (http://www.netinstructions.com/how-to-make-a-simple-web-crawler-in-javascript-and-node-js/).
 UI to come soon.